atomicdata-dev/atomic-server/docs/src/astro-guide/9-blogs.md

 ```

 Here we define and export a `getStaticPaths` function.
-In it we create a collection of all blogposts in our drive.
+In it, we create a collection of all blog posts in our drive.

 We create an empty array that will house all possible params.

 We then iterate over the collection, get the blog post from the store and push a new `GetStaticPathsItem` to the paths array.
-In this item we set the slug param to be the title-slug of the post and also add a `props` object with the subject of the post which we can access inside the component using `Astro.props`.
+In this item, we set the slug param to be the title-slug of the post and also add a `props` object with the subject of the post which we can access inside the component using `Astro.props`.

 Then finally we return the paths array.

-Now when you click on one of the blogposts on your blog page you should no longer get an error or a 404 page.
+Now when you click on one of the blog posts on your blog page you should no longer get an error or a 404 page.

 ![](img/9-5.webp)